-By measuring the voltage produced by a tachogenerator, you can easily determine the rotational speed of whatever its mechanically attached to.
+By measuring the voltage produced by a tachogenerator, you can easily determine the rotational speed of whatever it's mechanically attached to.
 One of the more common voltage signal ranges used with tachogenerators is 0 to 10 volts.
-Obviously, since a tachogenerator cannot produce voltage when its not turning, the zero cannot be “live” in this signal standard.
-Tachogenerators can be purchased with different “full-scale” (10 volt) speeds for different applications.
+Obviously, since a tachogenerator cannot produce a voltage when it’s not turning, the zero cannot be “live” in this signal standard.
+Tachogenerators can be purchased with different “full-scale” (10 volts) speeds for different applications.
 Although a voltage divider could theoretically be used with a tachogenerator to extend the measurable speed range in the 0-10 volt scale, it is not advisable to significantly overspeed a precision instrument like this, or its life will be shortened.

 Tachogenerators are frequently used to measure the speeds of electric motors, engines, and the equipment they power: conveyor belts, machine tools, mixers, fans, etc.

 by Aaron Carman